spectrocloud/librarium/docs/docs-content/vertex/vertex.md

 ---

 Palette VerteX offers regulated industries, such as government and public sector organizations that handle sensitive and classified information simplicity, security, and scale in production Kubernetes.
+VerteX is available as a self-hosted platform offering that you can install in your data centers or public cloud providers to manage Kubernetes clusters.

 ## FIPS-Compliant